fluteds/batch/readme.md

 ⚠️ Do not run any of the following Windows without checking the code first - if you break something it is not my fault.
 A lot of these change something about the system and can cause issues.

-- Clear pinned taskbar - Unpins everything from the taskbar all at once
+- Clear Pinned Taskbar - Unpins everything from the taskbar all at once

 Run Batch Files on Startup